wonkystuff/dr1a/readme.md

 ADC1 is used, and this shares a pin with `reset`.
 If the reset functionality is enabled then this ADC channel only has half of the range of the other channels.

-If you are not using a 'high voltage' programmer, then this is likely to be the case.
-There are notes with the *core1* board about this!
+If you are not using a 'high voltage' programmer, then this is likely to be the case and R4 should be used.
+In the case that a high-voltage programmer is being used, the reset pin can be disabled and R4 replaced by a wire link.